 Linux is popular among tech research groups and development communities because it is suitable for team-based projects.
 This means that oftentimes, a Linux-based system is used by multiple users at the same time.

 For that reason, managing these users and groups is a day-to-day task.
 System administrators can take advantage of Ubuntu’s complete features to control how users and groups interact with the system.

 For instance, you can grant certain users and groups to access specific files and folders.
 What’s more, you can adjust configuration and administrative rights to modify your system and secure your data by preventing any harmful anonymous process.

 However, before configuring those settings, it is better to learn how to list users on Ubuntu VPS or server.
 The reason is simple: you will need to see their permissions and activities to verify every operation on your machine.

 Do note that since we will list users on Ubuntu VPS, we have to use the command line to access it.
 You can work with the terminal shell (Linux and macOS) or PuTTY (Windows).
 If you’re a Hostinger user, the login credentials are located in the hPanel’s Servers tab.

-We are going to divide this tutorial into three parts — viewing all users, viewing groups, and viewing logged in users.
+We are going to divide this tutorial into three parts — listing all users, listing groups, and listing logged in users.